 yields across the globe, the shift will ripple through to higher

 borrowing costs for many other countries.

 The rise in U.S. yields in turn helped lift the dollar and

-Against a basket of major currencies, the dollar was holding at
+Against a basket of major currencies, the dollar rose 0.8

 The dollar's gains were gold's undoing, sending the metal

 down to $1,326.49 an ounce.
 Its 1.8 percent drop on

 Wednesday was the biggest one-day fall since January.

 Neither has the prospect of rising rates in the United

 States been good for some emerging markets as it threatens to